-Other guarantees may be agreed in order to guarantee the execution of a construction project, as long as they are accepted by both parties.
+Other guarantees may be agreed upon to guarantee the execution of a construction project, as long as both parties have accepted by them.

 Comfort letters, parent guarantees and letters of credit are commonly used.

 7.6 Liens or Encumbrances in the Event of Non-payment